dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 But it is hard to notice the signs while you are driving on an unfamiliar road in a distant foreign country, and it may be too late by the time you recognize the sign.
-Thankfully they have LED signs in big cities such as Rome but other than those places they have only one sign.
+Thankfully they have LED signs in big cities such as Rome, but in other places they only have normal road signs.
 The Image below shows ZTL signs which I took in [Florence](https://maps.app.goo.gl/n4anopfbSxx7X1LZ6).
 You can see there are an LED and a road sign.
 ![ztl-led-sign](/img/2025-12-07-rental-car-travel-dolomites/ztl-led-firenze.webp)

 They say locals, guests staying in the area, people with disabilites are exempted but it involves complicated registration processes.
-I excluded ZTL from my routes entirely and studies about it in advance.
+I excluded ZTL from my travel routes entirely and studied about it in advance.

 On top of that they say there is no navigation applications that can completely support excluding ZTL from route.
 I chose Waze since I heared it has better ZTL supports than Google Map does.
 But it was worse in other aspects (I recall I could not select the starting point.
 Only the current location.)
-So I used Google Map for the route I have been to once.
+So I used Google Map for the route I had been to.
 <https://www.reddit.com/r/ItalyTravel/comments/16d9bao/how_to_avoid_ztl/>
 <https://medium.com/waze/driving-smarter-and-greener-with-waze-for-ztl-critair-b10080a6f91a>